AuthorCarpentry/dois-citation-data/00-intro-dois.md

     $less shen_apa.txt

 ##### Exercise 3b.
-It turns out that some other systems where you want to submit this citation data only take the open citation format, bibtex (e.g. the ORCiD researcher profile system and your funding agency's submission system).
+It turns out that some other systems where you want to submit this citation data only take the open citation format, bibtex.
 Perform content negotiation with the CrossRef database again, but this time require the citation in bibtex format.
+(For example, the ORCiD researcher profile system and certain funding agencyies' submission systems accespt bibtex citations).

     $curl -LH -o shen.bib "Accept:application/x-bibtex" https://doi.org/10.1186.s12916-015-0469-2

 $less shen.bib

 ##### Exercise 3c.
-Retrieve and save bibtex citations for three more research papers so you can complete your publication list for your project. here are the DOIs for each paper:
+Retrieve and save bibtex citations for three more research papers so you can complete your publication list for your project.
+Here are the DOIs for each paper:
 - 10.1126/science.342.6154.60
 - 10.3346/jkms.2017.32.5.713
 - 10.7710/2162-3309.1133